Coffee isn’t just the best beverage on earth, it’s also a powerful additive into dishes and desserts. Here we showcase 9 delicious coffee desserts.

 Toss some coffee granules on top to complete the dish.

-Just bake it on a low temperature so it stays nice and soft, then let it cool at room temperature before eating.
+Just bake it at a low temperature so it stays nice and soft, then let it cool at room temperature before eating.

 You can make this a thousand different ways depending on what breads you choose, and whether you prefer caramel to custard.